-Director – Joe Charbanic, Screenplay – Clay Ayers & David Elliott, Story – Elliott & Darcy Meyers, Producers – Chris Eberts, Elliott Lewitt & Jeff Rice, Photography – Michael Chapman, Music – Marco Beltrami, Visual Effects Supervisor – Rodney Iwachina, Visual Effects – Centropolis, Special Effects Supervisor – Sam ‘Mo-Mo’ Barber, Production Design – Maria Caso & Brian Eastwell.
-Production Company – Universal/Interlight/Driven Productions
+Director – Joe Charbanic, Screenplay – Clay Ayers & David Elliott, Story – David Elliott & Darcy Meyers, Producers – Chris Eberts, Elliott Lewitt & Jeff Rice, Photography – Michael Chapman, Music – Marco Beltrami, Visual Effects Supervisor – Rodney Iwachina, Visual Effects – Centropolis, Special Effects Supervisor – Sam ‘Mo-Mo’ Barber, Production Design – Maria Caso & Brian Eastwell.
+Production Company – Universal/Interlight/Driven Productions.

 James Spader (Joel Campbell), Keanu Reeves (David Allen Griffin), Marisa Tomei (Dr Polly Beilman), Chris Ellis (Detective Hollis Mackie), Ernie Hudson (Ibby), Robert Cicchini (Detective Mitch Casper), Rebakah Louise Smith (Ellie Buchner), Jillian Peterson (Jessie)

 Joel Campbell is a former FBI agent who has moved to Chicago from L.A., having had a total physical and mental breakdown after a serial killer he was pursuing killed the woman with which he was having an affair.
 The serial killer then reappears, having followed Joel to Chicago.
 The killer taunts Joel, sending him the photo of each intended victim and giving Joel twelve hours to find her and stop him.